-In February 2012, the Company announced that Franco-Nevada Corporation ("Franco Nevada") and the Company had agreed to amend the terms of the San Jorge Agreement by which Coro may acquire its 100% interest in Minera San Jorge ("MSJ"), the owner of the San Jorge Property.
-Franco Nevada acquired Lumina Royalty Corp, the previous owner of MSJ in December 2011.
+In February 2012, the Company announced that Franco-Nevada and the Company had agreed to amend the terms of the San Jorge Agreement by which Coro may acquire its 100% interest in Minera San Jorge ("MSJ"), the owner of the San Jorge Property.
+Franco Nevada acquired Lumina Royalty Corp. (a spinout of Lumina Copper), the previous owner of MSJ in December 2011.
 In October, 2012, the Company announced that the parties had signed an amended agreement (the "Amended San Jorge Agreement").